projectsend/projectsend/README.md

 ## Developing

-####Notice: ProjectSend is currently under refactoring
+### Notice: ProjectSend is currently under refactoring

 If you want to help with development, you will need to do a few things via Grunt:

 1. Download the composer, bower and npm dependencies.
 You can use the ````Grunt dependencies_update```` command which should take care of that.
 1. Run the default grunt task simply with ````Grunt```` to compile the main CSS and JS assets files.

-## Questions, ideas?
-Want to join the project?
+## How to join the project

+Questions, ideas?
-Send your message to contact@projectsend.org or join us on Facebook, on https://www.facebook.com/projectsend/
+Send your message to contact@projectsend.org or join us on [Facebook](https://www.facebook.com/projectsend/)

 ## Translations